awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

 1. Create a customer managed KMS key\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

-1. To allow the AWS service event source to use the `kms:GenerateDataKey` and `kms:Decrypt` API methods, add the following statement to the KMS key key policy\.
+1. To allow the AWS service event source to use the `kms:GenerateDataKey` and `kms:Decrypt` API methods, add the following statement to the KMS key policy\.

    ```
    {